AGTTeam/ProLogueTranslation/README.md

 Run the tool with `pipenv run tool.py` or build with `pipenv run pyinstaller tool.spec`.
 ## Text Editing
 Rename the \*\_output.txt files to \*\_input.txt (bin_output.txt to bin_input.txt, etc) and add translations for each line after the `=` sign.
-Lines can be automatically centered by adding `<<` at the start of the line.
 To blank out a line, use a single `!`.
 If just left empty, the line will be left untranslated.
 Comments can be added at the end of lines by using `#`
 ## Image Editing